ocp-cmdg/ingrid2python/README.md

 # ingrid2python

-Collection of ingrid to python translations
+A collection of simple ingrid to python translations to help us transition to python

 Webpage [here](https://ocp-seager.github.io/ingrid2python/)